Author Guidelines for Manuscript Preparation

 Abbreviations and Units

 An abbreviation should be spelled out when displayed for the first time, followed by an appropriate abbreviation.
-Sentences should not begin with an abbreviation.
 Terms must be spelled out in figure legends and footnotes of tables.
 Conventional units are preferred.
 International System of Units (SI) units given in parentheses or conversion factors may be included in the text/legends.

 Drug Names